Associate Degree in General Studies, with an Area of Emphasis

 SPAN M200Intermediate Spanish I5

-SPAN M200SIntermediate Spanish for Spanish Speakers I5
+SPAN M200SSpanish for Spanish Speakers I5

 SPAN M210Intermediate Spanish II5